 AMERICA’S PUBLIC LANDS

-Established in 2000, the National Conservation Lands protect 31 million acres of the most ecologically rich and culturally significant lands managed by the Bureau of Land Management (BLM).
+Established in 2000, the National Conservation Lands system protects 31 million acres of the most ecologically rich and culturally significant lands managed by the Bureau of Land Management (BLM).

 America’s newest collection of protected public lands and waterways stands alongside our national parks and wildlife refuges as guardians of America’s heritage and drivers of the nation’s $646 billion outdoor recreation economy.
 They are found throughout the West, Alaska and even extend to the East Coast.